 – Client review posted on Avvo.com

-Have you received a Municipal Court Ticket?
+Have you received a Dallas Municipal Court Ticket?
 Book a consultation to discuss legal representation with criminal defense attorney Paul Saputo today.

 Our Municipal Court Litigation practice focuses on technically complex and high-stakes Class C misdemeanor representation, including assault, family violence assault, and traffic offenses that may impact your ability to drive.
 Remember that paying a citation WILL RESULT IN A CONVICTION.
 So before you just pay it, call us to discuss fighting the ticket.
-We are also able to help you remove records of the ticket from your criminal record through the process of expunction.
+We can also help you remove records of the ticket from your criminal record through the process of expunction.

 Typical Class C Misdemeanors in the Municipal and JP Courts include: